ChristopheDucamp/hugoDocs-fr/content/templates/partials.md

 {{% /code %}}

 [context]: /templates/introduction/ "The most easily overlooked concept to understand about Go templating is how the dot always refers to the current context."
-[customize]: /themes/customizing/ "Hugo provides easy means to customize themes as long as users are familiar with Hugo's template lookup order."
+[customize]: /themes/personnaliser/ "Hugo fournit des moyens faciles pour personnaliser le thèmes tant que les utilisateurs sont à l'aise avec l'ordre de recherche des modèles Hugo."
-[listtemps]: /templates/lists/ "To effectively leverage Hugo's system, see how Hugo handles list pages, where content for sections, taxonomies, and the homepage are listed and ordered."
+[listtemps]: /templates/listes/ "To effectively leverage Hugo's system, see how Hugo handles list pages, where content for sections, taxonomies, and the homepage are listed and ordered."
-[lookup order]: /templates/lookup-order/ "To keep your templating dry, read the documentation on Hugo's lookup order."
+[lookup order]: /templates/ordre-recherche/ "To keep your templating dry, read the documentation on Hugo's lookup order."
-[partialcached]: /functions/partialcached/ "Use the partial cached function to improve build times in cases where Hugo can cache partials that don't need to be rendered with every page."
+[partialcached]: /fonctions/partialcached/ "Use the partial cached function to improve build times in cases where Hugo can cache partials that don't need to be rendered with every page."
 [singletemps]: /templates/single-page-templates/ "The most common form of template in Hugo is the single content template.
 Read the docs on how to create templates for individual pages."
 [themes]: /themes/